pawelwozniak14/OLX/README.md

 To use prediction you first need to train a model in the training page.
 Then in the prediction page it will predict prices for the city you previously trained the model on.

 ## API methods
-API has 2 post endpoints.
+API has 3 post endpoints.
+- "/get_data/" where you should send a dictionary with "city_name" key, where value is name of the city of which you want to get data.

 - "/train/" where you should send a dictionary with "city_name" key, where value is name of the city you would like to train the model on.
 It returns a dictionary consisting of rmse, mae, data, where rmse is Root Mean Squared Error achieved on validation set, mae is Mean Absolute Error achieved on validation set and data is a dataframe with columns consisting of actual and pred, where actual is actual prices of houses in validation set and pred is the predicted value.